umfy/sanguine-oasis/posts/3-actions.md

 To perform an action pick an effect from the possible effects and roll the dice.
 You need at least one success from the dice roll to perform the task.

-The additional effects can be invoked by using the HP.

-In single roll all effects must be unique unless written with an extension ( -> ).
+In a single roll all effects must be unique unless written with an extension ( -> ).
 It means spending more points on that particular effect will increase it's power.

 ### Fighting success
+You empower your attack by spending 1 HP before the roll.
-You can use up to 1 HP in one test.
-This represents the physical exaustion gained by performing complicated manouver.
+This represents the physical exaustion caused by performing complicated manouver.
 Additional succeses allow you to take more effects after the roll is made.

+Add the weapon damage to the successful attack roll.

 - highest die damage
 - lowest die damage -> 2 * lowest die damage